rakinplaban/Wiki_project1/wiki/entries/Linux.md

-# Linux #
+# Linux

-Linux is an operating system.
+is an operating system.